 Since many serious injuries, such as whiplash or concussions, may not be diagnosed until several weeks after a side-impact accident, it is often a bad idea to settle quickly.
 Do not let the other driver’s insurance company pressure you into taking a deal that may not fully compensate you for your injuries.

 Indeed, aside from the police and your own insurance company, the only person you should speak with following a side-impact car accident is an experienced Seattle injury attorney.
-Contact the Khan Injury Law, PLLC, if you need to consult with a qualified car accident lawyer who knows how to deal with insurance companies.
+Contact Khan Injury Law, PLLC, if you need to consult with a top-rated law firm for vehicle accident claims who knows how to deal with insurance companies.